EliasRut/vmcd-docusaurs/src/pages/mission-statement.md

 ongoing opportunities to deepen their knowledge and their skills.
 There are four major parts to this.

 ## Weekly small-group courses
-The heart of the project is a 3 month long, weekly 2 hour course with accompanying exercises, held remotely in a small-group format (~5 people).
+The heart of the project is a 3-month long, weekly 2 hours course with accompanying exercises, held remotely in a small-group format (~5 people).
 Aim of the course is to bring complete beginners to a point where they are comfortable writing small React apps.
 The course focuses on the frontend side of things, mostly since there is more immediate